amaurydelille/ml-dl/variational-auto-encoder/README.md

 # variational-auto-encoder
 Implementation of a VAE using NumPy only.
+My hand-written notes can be found as _variational-auto-encoder-notes.pdf_

 The original paper: [Auto-Encoding Variational Bayes](https://arxiv.org/abs/1312.6114)